open-ephys/stimjim/README.md

 # Specifications:

- - Cost of $XXX USD
+ - Cost is approximately $131 USD per stimulator
+ - Channels are isolated from main ground
+ - Two independently-controllable output channels (with a shared ground)
  - Output range in current mode: -833uA to +833uA.
  - Pulse width in current mode: down to 50 us.
- - Output range in voltage mode: -12V to 12V
+ - Output range in voltage mode: -12V to 12V.
  - Pulse width in current mode: down to 10 us.
- - In current mode, +-12V compliance voltage (fullscale output possible for resistances up to 14k)
+ - In current mode, +-11V compliance voltage (+/-833uA output possible for resistances up to 13k, +-110uA possible for resistances up to 100k)
  - Onboard ADC measurement of actual output current or voltage